xOS/OSI/README.md

 ## Installation ##

-Install the font by downloading and unpacking the latest release's zip manually or installing it from npm.

-	npm install osi

 To use the font, include `assets/osi.css` as well as the fonts in your project and use the CSS classes listed below.